 The Band also provides assisted living facilities to Elders in all three districts, as well as Circle of Health, an insurance program set up to help Band members with health care costs.

-The Community Development Department ensures that Band members’ housing and infrastructure needs are met.
+The Community Development Department ensures that Band members’ housing and infrastructure requirements are met.
 Since 1991, the Band has built more than 200 new homes and renovated many existing homes, providing a boost to the regional economy through the hiring of local businesses and laborers.

 In addition to over $50 million in infrastructure improvements on its own reservation, the Mille Lacs Band has invested millions in improvements that serve the communities of East Central Minnesota, including a wastewater treatment facility serving the Garrison, Kathio, and West Mille Lacs Lake Sanitary District.